PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 boundaries, and the canonicalization-order comment.
 Prove builder arguments, scope identity, and instrumented order before switching to a delegate, validate sequentially, commit and push, and do not create a pull request.

+## Explicit terminal singleton-maxpool/reshape orchestration: completed state

+The characterized pair now delegates to `passes/terminal_singleton_maxpool_reshape_orchestration.py`.
+A frozen `TerminalSingletonMaxPoolReshapeContext` contains only ModelIR, layout state, and diagnostics.
+The two cleanup owners are imported directly from `singleton_maxpool_layout` and `graph_cleanup`; the phase module does not import the central lowerer.

+`TERMINAL_SINGLETON_MAXPOOL_RESHAPE_PASS_IDS` declares the exact two-step order.
+Every builder call constructs one fresh `ModelIRPassStateScope` from the context's ModelIR/layout pair and attaches the identical scope, ModelIR, layout, and diagnostics values to both immutable invocations.
+The shared executor validates both IDs before running an owner, and the boundary-cleanup comment moved with the second invocation.

+The historical helper is now a four-line delegate.
+Its sole zero-argument call remains between the same two layout-gated blocks.
+Architecture accounting combines both stable IDs with remaining direct runner calls.
+The runtime efficiency fixture now executes this explicit runner and still proves one graph-index build with reuse by consecutive-reshape cleanup.

+Sequential validation completed as follows:

+- focused terminal singleton-maxpool/reshape orchestration:
+  `7 passed in 0.60s`;
+- focused orchestration, ordered architecture, and pass-efficiency:
+  `285 passed in 18.86s`;
+- central lowerer synthetic smoke plus TensorFlow-import-blocked optional
+  boundary: `43 passed in 10.94s` (`32` plus `11`);
+- targeted Ruff, Python compilation, formatting, and whitespace checks: passed; the central lowerer retains exactly its two pre-existing F401 findings.

+No real-model conversion or broad direct-suite repeat was added.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, runtime pass order, invocation multiplicity, shared-scope efficiency, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, inventory and characterize the neighboring `_run_late_dequant_unary_fanout_pass_cluster` before changing production code.
+Freeze its three cleanup calls, shared per-invocation pass-state scope, ModelIR/layout/diagnostics arguments, sole outer invocation, and both neighbors.
+Validate sequentially, commit and push, and do not create a pull request.